 What If The Website Has Both YMYL & Non-YMYL Content

 What will happen to the websites with both YMYL and non-YMYL pages?

 “If you have a website that covers very sensitive topics as well as very trivial topics, then it’s always going to be challenging for Google’s algorithms to figure out how to deal with that website.”

 A little inconclusive.
 You’re unsure about YMYL, and you learn that YMYL is unsure about you!
 I suppose that’s why they’re called guidelines instead of rules.
 So, what can we do to slice through the clutter?

 What To Do About YMYL Pages?

-Well, there’s nothing you can do but EAT.
+Well, there’s nothing you can do but EEAT.

 According to Mueller.

-Bottom line, if you create content in any of the YMYL “niches”, be prepared to have your content heavily scrutinized, and if you see a drop in rankings, you know what to do.
+The bottom line is that if you create content in any of the YMYL “niches,” be prepared to have your content heavily scrutinized, and if you see a drop in rankings, you know what to do.